lausberger/CountdownApp/README.md

 ## About This Project

 * Created: January 4, 2021
-* Last Updated: January 5, 2021
+* Last Updated: January 8, 2021
-* Verison Number: 1.1
+* Current Verison: 1.1.1
-* Dependencies: iOS 15.2, iPhone 8 and above
+* Dependencies: iOS 15.2, tested on iPhone 8 and newer

 ### Description